-So you've probably heard this one a zillion times before, but being flexible really will help you snag all the best deals.
+So you've probably heard this one a zillion times before, but being flexible with when you travel really will help you snag all the best deals.

 If you're the kind of irritating so and so that can fall asleep anywhere, it makes sense to book an overnight flight or crossing.

-Many operators will slash prices at inconvenient times, but if you’re the kind of person who could sleep through the apocalypse, you'll still end up with a decent night's kip anyway.
+Many operators will slash prices at inconvenient times, but if you reckon you could sleep through the apocalypse, you'll still end up with a decent night's kip anyway.

 Take student ID

-It might not be the first thing you think to pack, but even abroad your student card can still work its magic when you're abroad – especially when it comes to museums, galleries and other tourist attractions.
+It might not be the first thing you think to pack, but your student card can still work its magic when you're abroad – especially when it comes to museums, galleries and other tourist attractions.

-Instead of saving money on your holiday why not earn it too!
-There’s loads of jobs out there for holiday makers from club reps and bar work to something as big as teaching English abroad (although admittedly this kind of crosses the line from holidaying to emigrating!).
+One way of doing this is to take up a summer job somewhere warm – there are loads of jobs out there for holiday makers from club reps and bar work to something as big as teaching English abroad (although admittedly this kind of crosses the line from holidaying to emigrating!).

 Need some travel inspo?
 Chelsea went on 10 holidays in one year, including Miami, Dubai and Valencia (all for under two grand!)